Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 As far as themes go, how about the good old fashioned balloons and streamers?
 It always works for me!
 Good Luck!

 think back on any time she went somewhere or with someone to a special place or event that she really enjoyed and talked about that was very memrable for her then see if you can recreate that theme. maybe she went on a cruise once so a tropical theme would bring back those memories etc. if you know her favorite color and type flower or music draw from that for your theme.

 If she didn't have to work, money was no object and she had no responsibilities for children, parents, spouse, where would she live?
 That should be your decor and music.
 Then base the rest of the party on her interests or hobbies.
-You might play games or produce a this-is-your-life story.
-Enlist friends to dress up as her favorite celebrities and put on skits.
-Try to have it someplace that she really likes to go.

 How about "her" kind of music from school and dating times?
 Encourage everyone to wear clothing from the time frame.
 There are vinatage stores with just about every era covered.
 When you send her invitation to the friend's party it can say dress for whatever year and bring along an LP or whatever she played as a high schooler.